Wound healing: Epithelialization

 The formation of granulation tissue into an open wound allows the reepithelialization phase to take place, as epithelial cells migrate across the new tissue to form a barrier between the wound and the environment.
-Basal keratinocytes from the wound edges and dermal appendages such as hair follicles, sweat glands and sebacious (oil) glands are the main cells responsible for the epithelialization phase of wound healing.
+Basal keratinocytes from the wound edges and dermal appendages such as hair follicles, sweat glands and sebaceous (oil) glands are the main cells responsible for the epithelialization phase of wound healing.
 They advance in a sheet across the wound site and proliferate at its edges, ceasing movement when they meet in the middle.
 In healing that results in a scar, sweat glands, hair follicles and nerves do not form.
 With the lack of hair follicles, nerves and sweat glands, the wound, and the resulting healing scar, provide a challenge to the body with regards to temperature control.

 Keratinocytes migrate without first proliferating.
 Migration can begin as early as a few hours after wounding.
 However, epithelial cells require viable tissue to migrate across, so if the wound is deep it must first be filled with granulation tissue.
 Thus the time of onset of migration is variable and may occur about one day after wounding.
 Cells on the wound margins proliferate on the second and third day post-wounding in order to provide more cells for migration.

 If the basement membrane is not breached, epithelial cells are replaced within three days by division and upward migration of cells in the stratum basale in the same fashion that occurs in uninjured skin.
 However, if the basement membrane is ruined at the wound site, reepithelization must occur from the wound margins and from skin appendages such as hair follicles and sweat and oil glands that enter the dermis that are lined with viable keratinocytes.
 If the wound is very deep, skin appendages may also be ruined and migration can only occur from wound edges.